 TRMVC collects and monitors adult mosquito populations with CDC light traps and landing rates.
 CVCD Board members placed and monitored several randomly placed CDC light traps to monitor results (efficacy) of the control program.
 These traps were also used to provide justification per DEQ Pesticide General Permit 2300A; in accordance with our Pesticide Discharge Management Plan (PDMP) and our Pesticide Use Plan (PUP).

 TRMVC only applied adulticides when the application was justified in accordance with the annual PUP and PDMP.
 CDC light traps were used for justification for all adult mosquito control pesticide application utilizing ULV sprayers when landing rates at service requests did not justify spraying.
 In addition to CDC light traps, landing rates were monitored and recorded at more than 300 locations, weekly from March 1st through September 15th.
 Non-target species were monitored for effects from pesticide applications.
 It was determined that there were minimal, if any, effects on non-target species during the adult mosquito surveillance.
 In fact, it was noticed that there were more species of midges and other non-target species in Quality Control Inspection traps monitored by the CVCD Board of Trustees.
-In 2021, no adverse effects were discovered on non-target species within the CVCD.
-Several residents throughout the District reported an increase in Dragonflies, Mayflies, Caddis flies and Monarch Butterflies.
-Honeybee hives were monitored by CVCD Board Member Dennis Jefcoat; he reported no adverse effects created by the application of pesticides.
+Several residents throughout the District reported an increase in Dragonflies, Mayflies, Caddis flies and Butterflies.